boredcoder411/node-cli/README.md

  - cf
  - rf
  - ls
-## List of commands to be implemented:
+## List of things to be implemented:
  - su
  - sd
+ - cd
+ - rd
+ - pd
+ - show current directory in front of prompt
+ - bug fixes